PierreSenellart/provsql/doc/source/user/casestudy7.rst

 .. figure:: /_static/casestudy7/probability-benchmark.png
    :alt: The probability-benchmark table on the hard circuit, one row
-         per method, with method, args, probability, time, and the compiled d-DNNF node/edge sizes; the compilation tools and WMC counters all return 0.8818, independent shows a "not an independent circuit" error, and two backends time out.
+         per method, with method, args, probability, time, and the compiled d-DNNF node/edge sizes; the compilers, tree-decomposition and the model counters that finish return 0.8818, monte-carlo returns 0.8822, independent shows a "not an independent circuit" error, and possible-worlds and the weightmc counter hit the statement timeout.

    The probability benchmark on the hard circuit.
-Every exact backend (each compiler, ``tree-decomposition``, the WMC counters) agrees on ``0.8818``; the ``d-DNNF (N/E)`` column shows how the compiled size varies by compiler, ``monte-carlo`` lands in its band, and ``independent`` reports the circuit is not independent.
+The compilers, ``tree-decomposition`` and the model counters that finish all agree on ``0.8818`` (the ``d-DNNF (N/E)`` column shows how the compiled size varies by compiler); ``monte-carlo`` lands in its band; ``independent`` reports the circuit is not independent; and ``possible-worlds`` and ``weightmc`` hit the ``statement_timeout`` with the same cancellation message.

 Which compilers and counters appear in those pickers depends on what is installed.
 The **Tools** panel (the wrench icon in the top nav) lists the